 - No distracting jewelry, attachments from jeans to bracelet/rings will be allowed.

 - If a student is wearing inappropriate or disruptive clothing, parents will be called to bring a change of clothing for the student.

-- Also, girls need to wear shorts or pants under any dresses or shirts if they plan on playing on the
+- Also, girls should wear shorts or pants under any dresses or shirts if they plan to play on the

 Drugs and Weapons

 - State Law 14-269-2 states in part that, "It shall be unlawful for any person to possess, or carry ... any sharp pointed or edged instrument..." on the school campus or bus..

 - The Davidson County Board of Education Policy on Weapons and Dangerous Instruments